-- This specific generative model leads to linear class boundaries - The solution is analogue to Fisher's linear discriminant analysis, where one projects the data into a space in which data from the same class have small variance and where the distance between class modes are maximized - In other words, one gets the same results from an optimization criterion without assuming Gaussian distributions - Although we have used Bayes formula, the analysis was frequentist.
-A Bayesian analysis with a prior distribution on the parameters is also possible - If the two class-specific Gaussians have different covariance matrices the approach is still feasible but one would need to estimate two covariance matrices and the decision boundaries are not linear anymore.
+- This specific generative model leads to linear class boundaries - But we do not only get class boundaries, we get probabilities - (Comment: The solution is analogue to Fisher's linear discriminant analysis (LDA), where one projects the data into a space in which data from the same class have small variance and where the distance between class modes are maximized.
+In other words, one gets the same results from an optimization criterion without assuming Gaussian distributions) - Although we have used Bayes formula, the analysis was frequentist.
+A Bayesian analysis with a prior distribution on the parameters is also possible - If the two class-specific Gaussians have different covariance matrices $(\Sigma^{(0)}, \Sigma^{(1)})$ the approach is still feasible but one would need to estimate two covariance matrices and the decision boundaries are not linear anymore